 Think of stem cells as 'blank' cells.
 These blank cells can multiply, and they can become any kind of cell as needed, such as blood cells, muscle cells and so on.
 That is their function.
 As the name stem cells might suggest, all cells in the body stem from these 'blanks'.

 Here is a beautiful little presentation illustrating the process.

-This therapy can bring amazing results in treating number of conditions.
+This therapy can bring amazing results in treating a number of conditions.